eclipse/che-theia-task-plugin/che-theia-task-extension/README.md

 The extension allows to work with the Che commands as with the Theia Tasks.

 Contributes:
-- Che task runner
+- Che task runner that runs the Che commands as the Theia tasks;
-- Che task resolver
+- Che task resolver that fills the missed mandatory parameters in a task;
-- Che task provider
+- Che task provider that provides the Che workspace's commands as provided Theia tasks;

-Adds the following commands (shortcut `F1`):
-- Previews
+- `Preview URLs` view;
+- `che.task.preview.notifications` preference to set the preferred way of previewing a service URL:
+  - `on` value enables a notification to ask a user how a URL should be opened
+  - `alwaysPreview` value tells Theia to open a preview URL automatically inside Theia as soon as a task is running
+  - `alwaysGoTo` value tells Theia to open a preview URL automatically in a separate browser's tab as soon as a task is running
+  - `off` value disables opening a preview URL (automatically and with a notification)

 The extension provides the `CheTaskService` allows to run a Che task by it's name.